UniverseCitiz3n/UniverseCitiz3n.github.io/_posts/2020-03-28-Intune-Win32-CustomScript.md

 # Microsoft Intune Content Prep Tool

-Before you will be able create app deloy in Intune you need to wrap you stuff into **.intunewin** format.
+Before you will be able create app deploy in Intune you need to wrap you stuff into **.intunewin** format.
 Go [here](https://github.com/Microsoft/Microsoft-Win32-Content-Prep-Tool) to get wrapping tool 🎁.
 Using it is child's play:

 ![wrap]({{ site.url }}{{ site.baseurl }}/assets/images/posts/2020-03-28_wrap.gif)